dennissxz/data-science-handbook/33-dimensionality-reduction/11-principal-component-analysis.md

 2. **estimate latent variables** (i.e. variables that cannot be measured or observed.) which can explain the variation of the $p$ original measurements, especially in social behavioral sciences.

 3. **simplify the dimension** of the observed data set.
 Lower dimension can be chosen from the data set such that the variations of measurements can be captured with an acceptable level.
-For example, $m \ll p$ latent variables are chosen to capture 90% of variation of $p$ original measurements.
+For example, $k \ll d$ latent variables are chosen to capture 90% of variation of $p$ original measurements.
 Indeed, this can be regarded as the data reduction or dimension reduction.

 Consider a $d$-dimensional random vector $\boldsymbol{x} = \left( X_1, X_2, \ldots, X_d \right)^\top$ with mean vector $\boldsymbol{\mu} = \left( \mu_1, \ldots, \mu_d \right)^\top$ and covariance matrix $\boldsymbol{\Sigma}$.
 PCA aimes to obtain the variables $Z_1, Z_2, \ldots, Z_k$ which are the **linear combinations** of $X_1, X_2, \ldots, X_d$ and $k \le d$, such that